 Chip Colwell is Senior Curator of Anthropology at the Denver Museum of Nature & Science.
 He received his PhD from Indiana University, and has held fellowships with the American Academy of Arts & Sciences and J. William Fulbright Program.

-He has served on the editorial boards of the American Anthropologist, American Antiquity, Museum Worlds, and the International Journal of Cultural Property.
-He was co-editor of Museum Anthropology from 2009-2012 and was elected to the Society for American Archaeology board of directors for 2015-2017.
+He has served on the editorial boards of the American Anthropologist, American Antiquity, and the International Journal of Cultural Property.
+He was co-editor of Museum Anthropology from 2009-2012 and was elected to the Society for American Archaeology board of directors.
 Numerous grants have supported his research, including from the Wenner-Gren Foundation and the National Endowment for the Humanities.

-He has published more than 50 academic articles and book chapters, and 10 books.
-His work has been highlighted in such venues as The New York Times, The Atlantic, Foreign Affairs, New Republic, Archaeology Magazine, BBC, and TEDx.
-He is the recipient of numerous honors, including the Gordon R. Willey Prize of the American Anthropological Association, Mountain-Plains Museums Association Leadership and Innovation Award, and National Council on Public History Book Award.
+He has published more than 50 academic articles and book chapters, and 11 books.
+His work has been highlighted in such venues as The New York Times, The Atlantic, Foreign Affairs, New Republic, Archaeology Magazine, the BBC, and TED.
+He is the recipient of numerous honors, including the Gordon R. Willey Prize of the American Anthropological Association, Mountain-Plains Museums Association Leadership and Innovation Award, Colorado Book Award, and National Council on Public History Book Award.

-In January 2016, as the founding editor-in-chief, he launched SAPIENS, an online magazine about anthropological thinking and discoveries, and serves as co-host of the SAPIENS Podcast.
+In 2016, as the founding editor-in-chief, he launched SAPIENS, an online magazine about anthropological thinking and discoveries, and serves as co-host of the SAPIENS Podcast.